r4pt0s/journey_of_a_cart/slides.md

 <v-clicks v-click="1">

 - In case something went wrong, cart should not get dropped
-- Customer should have the ability to change the cart till the order is finially finished
+- Customer should have the ability to change the cart till the order is finally finished
 - It should always be possible to jump back and forth between payment and the cart

 </v-clicks>